liruqi/Narnia-Guardian/README.md

 * If it is your own code - walk OVER it ALL manually - check if it is escaped from form inputs, SQL injections etc.
 * Ask your hosting provider to assign new public IP
 * Pray God, that your super-secret files didn't got stolen
-* google more about this issue

----

-## TODO:
-**I have told all I know (what you should know to clean server).
-If this repro gets popular, I will update code so it could work as passive guard over server of ten's of thousand's of PHP files.
-For that and so in future I can remember all ideas, here goes my todo feature list:**

-1. Silent mode to be run behind scenes not distracting with ugly output of numbers and codes
-2. Email-notification if this code finds bad code.
-3. Detection level / flags - whether to output on screen, to send warning email, to auto-delete
-3. Auto - learn blacklist sample list (smarter detection).
-4. Extend out-of-the-box blacklist library, but it shouldn't be too large as it increase script run time.
-Please send, your set of library samples.
-5. **If this get's really popular:** Will create auto-updater for sample list from public commit repro, but this is dangerous action.
-In this case Guardian should be ran from hidden location, for example, if you host many PHP sites, and want passive protection against backdoors, because, you newer know, what site owner will do wrong.

-## Why does `Narnia`?
-Project names containing `Narnia` I give if the code is meant to be run into private / hidden locations, without public access.
-If you see my project containing `Narnia` and you don't have any idea why you see it, it means that you have run into wrong place or something is broken and now you see it.
-Just like in the movie, it is a real magic...

----
-# More N!B! - test it first - You could lose content of all your php files or ruin code inside them.
-**I strongly suggest to test clean up script on localhost with corrupted files or at least on copy inside your host.
-Once I release this to public domain, script runs perfectly, but hackers don't sleep and they could affect their code, so my guardian won't clean it up any more or so that script will delete more than should.**